Jud-et/HealNet/README.md

-# Baatcheet
+# Healnet

-Baatcheet: AI Chat powered by Gemini Flash
+Healnet: AI Chat powered by Gemini Flash

-Baatcheet is an AI chat model designed for engaging and informative conversations.
-Fueled by the cutting-edge technology of Gemini Flash, Baatcheet offers a natural and smooth conversation experience.
+Healnet is an AI chat model designed for engaging and informative conversations.
+Fueled by the cutting-edge technology of Gemini Flash, Healnet offers a natural and smooth conversation experience.

-This repository houses the codebase for Baatcheet, including:
+This repository houses the codebase for Healnet, including:

 - The core AI model utilizing Gemini Flash for conversation processing.
 - The backend chat system written in Azle for efficient communication.

 Key Features:

-- **Always Available**: Baatcheet is ready to chat 24/7 whenever you need a companion.
+- **Always Available**: Healnet is ready to chat 24/7 whenever you need a companion.
-- **Informative & Fun**: Ask questions, explore topics, or have lighthearted conversations and games with Baatcheet.
+- **Informative & Fun**: Ask questions, explore topics, or have lighthearted conversations and games with Healnet.
 - **Data Ownership & Security**: Conversations are stored securely on the Internet Computer canister (blockchain), giving you complete control over your chat history.

 ## Data Flow

-1. User prompts Baatcheet.
+1. User prompts Healnet.

 2. Frontend (optional): Preprocesses prompt.